AssistantApps/CassetteBeasts/README.md

 <br />

-## Why [HandlebarJS][handlebarJS]?
+## Why ~~[HandlebarJS][handlebarJS]~~ [Astro][astro]?

 This was purely a personal choice, I am a a bit tired of using client-side javascript frameworks and I wanted to mess around with more "pure" html and javascript, however I really did not want to craft each an every page manually.
 So [HandlebarJS][handlebarJS] was perfectly suited for letting me write HTML while allowing for automation.
+Soon after launching the site I started a new project using [Astro][astro] and I was so impressed that I decided to convert this whole project to [Astro][astro] 😅.
+[Astro][astro] provides a much better developer experience, although a lot of the control is taken away from me.

+### Other tech choices

+- SolidJS
+  - I like SolidJS because of how similar it is to React and it improves on a lot of aspects I dislike about React.
+[Astro][astro] allows me to have parts of my site use whatever JS framework I want.
+- SCSS
-I am not as big of a fan of writing "pure" css, so I used scss to generate the css and I made use of [Pico][picoCssWebsite] for the base styling of the website.
+  - I am not as big of a fan of writing "pure" css, so I used scss to generate the css and I made use of [Pico][picoCssWebsite] for the base styling of the website.

 <br />
 <br />